 This is a fantastic rule to ensure a great customer experience.
-The reason is that there are many point of sale systems that ‘batch’ data uploads nightly instead of processing data in real time.
+The reason is that there are many points of sale systems that ‘batch’ data uploads nightly instead of processing data in real-time.
 For the best customer experience, people should be getting the opt-in SMS notification on their phone immediately rather than days later when the POS data is processed.

 Opt-in confirmation MT messages must include language reminding users of the location where they signed up for text services.
 Initial MT messages requesting opt-in confirmation must remind users about their interest in the text program.
 For example, a message might state, “You requested Shoe City messages at your local store!
 Reply Y to confirm your subscription.
 Message and data rates may apply.”

 This seems like a self-serving requirement by the CTIA and does not protect or serve the interests of customers or brands.
-In fact, it stifles competition and gives customers less choices.
+In fact, it stifles competition and gives customers fewer choices.
 This means that every merchant regardless of size is required to obtain a dedicated code and pay the $500/month fee to the CTIA.
-Today, large merchants can afford dedicated codes and smaller merchants cannot so they use shared short codes provided by application service providers who ensure the compliance.
-This requirement means smaller merchants are being excluded from participating in point of sale opt-ins on a short code.
-This rule makes it impossible for a mobile marketing platforms or POS vendor to obtain a short code and share it among small and medium sized retailers and provide a consistent level of service and ensure retailer compliance with the law.
+Today, large merchants can afford dedicated codes and smaller merchants cannot so they use shared shortcodes provided by application service providers who ensure compliance.
+This requirement means smaller merchants are being excluded from participating in point of sale opt-ins on a shortcode.
+This rule makes it impossible for mobile marketing platforms or POS vendor to obtain a short code and share it among small and medium-sized retailers and provide a consistent level of service and ensure retailer compliance with the law.
 Additionally, since a POS is typically manned by a person and the POS of the future is likely to be a mobile device like an iPad, a long code could be used via the Peer-2-Peer network by these smaller merchants.
-In fact the POS device may already have a carrier provisioned SIM card with a phone number able to send and receive SMS messages.
+In fact, the POS device may already have a carrier provisioned SIM card with a phone number able to send and receive SMS messages.

 Content providers wishing to employ POS opt-ins must be pre-approved by carriers.
 All content providers implementing POS opt-ins are subject to additional vetting at the discretion of CTIA and its carrier members.